Garden talk

 2) Here are some plants that can be grown directly in a compost pile: potatoes, melons, pumpkins, cucumbers, gourds, and mushrooms!
 Many of these will disguise the pile too.

-3) Question: What do you think is the most common foreign object screened out of commercial compost? (answer below)
+3) Question: What do you think is the most common foreign object screened out of commercial compost?
+(Answer: Plastic cigar tips)

 from the Complete Compost Gardening Guide, by Pleasant & Martin